bl4keee/angular-scully-blog/README.md

 ## Build

 1. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-2. Run 'npm run scully' to generate scully routes.
+2. Run `npm run scully` to generate scully routes.
 This command creates `scully-routes.json` inside the `src/assets` folder which contains the routes of Angular application and is needed for Scully runtime.
-3. Run 'npm run scully:serve' to start two web servers - static prerendered version of website built with Scully and Angular live version of given application.
+3. Run `npm run scully:serve` to start two web servers - static prerendered version of website built with Scully and Angular live version of given application.